agunghanif13/qna_test/README.md

 # qna_test
-List of code for testing LLM in Q&amp;A
+Code list for testing LLM models on Q&A cases.